xwiki-labs/riscoss-datacollectors/readme.md

-# Example RISCOSS data collectors
+# RISCOSS Data Collectors

-For use with the RISCOSS Data Collector Manager
+This is a "crap repository" for work-in-progress DataCollectors for the riscoss project.